yana-safonova/PatchWorkPlot/README.md

 `--help`: print help.

 ### Default parameters
 Default values of input parameters are stored in `default_params.txt`.
-It covers the parameters described above as well as the parameters of LastZ alignments.
+It covers the parameters described above as well as the parameters of LASTZ alignments.
 The file can be modified to change the default values and avoid passing the arguments through the arguments of the command line.

 ## Usage
 An example of visualization of a lower-triangular patchwork plot using the `PuBuGn` coloring map (the direct orientation) with an increased line width and without gene positions: